csijcs/snakepipes/README.rst

 ``screen -ls``

 If you run screen -ls immediately after executing your screen -dm ChIP-seq... command and you do not see an output for your running screen, then something went wrong (or your environment isn't activated).
+You can check the log files or seek help.

 Additional Pipelines
 -----------------------